closeio/tz-trout/README.md

 mappings that are generated with the help of pytz (http://pytz.sourceforge.net/) and pyzipcode (https://github.com/fdintino/pyzipcode).

-Current version is fairly accurate for the United States and the countries with a single time zone.
+Current version is fairly accurate for the United States, Canada, and countries which fit within a single time zone.

 Vocabulary used in this library:
 * PST - time zone name